open-cogsci/sigmund-ai/sigmund/static/about.md

 > Can you generate an image that represents yourself?

-### Download files and web pages

-Sigmund can download files and web pages and save them as attachments (see below).
-Try it!

-> Can you download this page for me? https://journalofcognition.org/articles/10.5334/joc.18

-Limitation: Some websites forbid downloads by automated agents such as Sigmund.

-### Read attachments

-Sigmund can read attachments, which can be uploaded by the user (Menu → Attachments) or downloaded by Sigmund itself (see above).
-Let's assume you've downloaded the file above and try it!

-> Can you summarize the attached joc.18 file?

-Limitation: When attachments are very large, only the start will be read.

 ## Sigmund is open source

 The source code of Sigmund is available on GitHub: